18F/api.data.gov/content/docs/nrel/electricity/openei-utility-rates.md

 ---
 title: OpenEI Utility Rates
-summary: Access utility rate information, including time-of-use data, for utility companies from OpenEI's crowd-sourced database.
+summary: Access complex utility rate structure information (across all sectors) for most U.S. utility companies from the National Utility Rate Database.
+This information is collected and quality controlled on a continual basis by Illinois State University on behalf of DOE and housed within the OpenEI.org platform.

 ---